 - Designated for postgraduate student loans in England.

-- Full payment discount of 10% of the tuition fee if you pay upfront.
+- Full payment discount if you pay the full course fee upfront.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.